Vast342/Anura/README.md

 # Anura

-My attempt to learn rust, by making another chess engine in it.
+My attempt to learn Rust, by making another chess engine in it.

 Anura was chosen as the name because it's the biological order of frogs.